cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

     ![DMA Assessment](assets/38.jpg)

-> Note: .Net 4.8, .Net Core and DMA are required for this assessment.
+> Note: .Net 4.8, .Net Core, DMA and ImportExcel PS module are required for this assessment.

 4. **.Net 4.8** is already available in the virtual machine.
 So, it will ask for your input to install **DMA**.
 Enter ```Y``` to download & install the DMA 5.6.